-Yes, Leopard geckos can eat waxworms and they LOVE eating them!
-So much so, in fact, that they can become obsessed with waxworms and can actually get so addicted to them that they will refuse to eat anything else you offer.
+Leopard geckos can eat waxworms and they LOVE eating them So much!
+In fact, they can become obsessed with waxworms and can actually get so addicted to them that they will refuse to eat anything else you offer.

 Waxworms are fine to offer as a treat for your leopard gecko from time to time but should never become a staple food for your pet as they will quickly become the only thing you leo wants to eat.